madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 than that of the right subheap.

 What did we just do?
-We created a data type whose inhabitants are either vacuous (infinite loop, undefined, etc.) or that it is a tree satisfying the leftist property.
+We created a data type whose inhabitants are either vacuous (infinite loop, `undefined`, etc.) or that it is a tree satisfying the leftist property.
 Let's try some examples.

 ```haskell